REPUBLIC P-47 “THUNDERBOLT”€

 Key Takeaways:

-• The P-47 Thunderbolt was recognized as the toughest and heaviest single-engine fighter of WWII, known for its ability to withstand significant battle damage and ensuring the survival of its leading aces.
+• The P-47 Thunderbolt was recognized as the toughest and heaviest single-engine fighter of World War II, famed for its ability to withstand significant battle damage.

-• It boasted formidable firepower, armed with eight .50-caliber machine guns and a greater armament load than other fighters, achieving an impressive 5:1 kill ratio against enemy aircraft.
+• It possessed formidable firepower, equipped with eight .50-caliber machine guns and capable of carrying a greater armament load than other contemporary fighters.

-• With 15,600 units produced, the P-47 was the most numerous Army Air Force fighter, serving crucial roles in long-range fighter sweeps, escort duty, and later as a fighter-bomber.
+• With 15,600 units produced, the P-47 was the most numerous Army Air Force fighter, serving effectively in roles from long-range fighter and escort to fighter-bomber.

 See a mistake?
 Contact us.